roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

     Set the interval where you want the system to check for updates (e.g. for new messages arrived)

 **Interface Skin**
-    Choose the visual apearance of the user interface from a selection of themes.
+    Choose the visual appearance of the user interface from a selection of themes.

 **Browser options**
     You can register this webmail app to be opened when ever you click an email link somewhere on the web.